RecklessRonan/GloGNN/large-scale/data/readme.md

-Download 6 big-scale datasets from the repository of [LINKX](https://github.com/CUAI/Non-Homophily-Large-Scale).
+Download the big-scale datasets from the repository of [LINKX](https://github.com/CUAI/Non-Homophily-Large-Scale).